Namespace Hi.NcParsers.LogicSyntaxs

 The RTCP kinematic rotary part (Pn→MC rigid transform) is orthogonal to this syntax and is written by PivotTransformationSyntax on every block, because rotary state remains in effect beyond the RTCP modal (e.g. a non-RTCP

-G01afterG49still inherits the last ABC from the program).The "rotary dynamic" distinction is captured by IsRotaryDynamic alone, and read by LinearMotionSyntax to pick ClLinear vs McLinear.
+G01afterG49still inherits the last ABC from the program).The "rotary dynamic" distinction lives on the chain entry's KindKey alone and is read via HasDynamicEntry(JsonObject) by LinearMotionSyntax to pick ClLinear vs McLinear.

 G43.4 is used by Fanuc, Mazak, Syntec, and Okuma.
 Siemens (TRAORI) and Heidenhain (M128) are handled by separate syntaxes.
 Must be placed after ToolHeightOffsetSyntax (to override the ToolHeightCompensation entry when RTCP is active) and before PivotTransformationSyntax (which runs last in the chain).